GoogleCloudPlatform/healthcare/datathon/nusdatathon18/tutorials/bigquery_ui.md

 ## Executing Queries

 The data-hosting project `physionet-data` has read-only access, as a result, you need to set a default project that you have BigQuery access to.
-A shared project `my-project` has already been created, visit **https://bigquery.cloud.google.com/welcome/my-project** to access the BigQuery web interface, all the queries in this tutorial will be run through this web interface.
+A shared project `nus-datathon-2018-team-00` has already been created, visit **https://bigquery.cloud.google.com/welcome/nus-datathon-2018-team-00** to access the BigQuery web interface, all the queries in this tutorial will be run through this web interface.

+Note that during the datathon, all participants will be divided into teams and a Google Cloud project will be created for each team specifically.
+That project would be the preferred project to use.
+For now we'll stick with the shared project for the purpose of the tutorial.

 # TLDR